cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/getting-started/setup.md

 ### See the Deployed Microblog Website

-Once you committed the `flags.js` file a job will be triggered on the CloudBees CI ***managed controller*** that was provisioned for you for this workshop.
+Once you committed the `flags.js` file a job will be triggered on a CloudBees CI ***managed controller*** that was provisioned for you for this workshop.
 That job will build and deploy your `microblog-frontend` application.

 1. Navigate to the `microblog-frontend` repository.
 2. Click on the **Pull requests** tab and the click on the **New Feature** pull request. ![New Feature PR](new-feature-pr.png?width=50pc)